-The Open Call will be launched on the May 1, 2018 and will close on June 14, 2018.
+The Open Call call for the VII Masterclass in Warsaw has ended.
 Selected participants will be notified directly, and their names will be published on the VII Masterclass webpage and VII Photo Agency’s social media accounts before the beginning of the Masterclass.

-The application will require a portfolio of 25 images and biographical information (more details on the process will be available during the Open Call).
+The application will require a portfolio of 25 images and biographical information.

 Fee & Payment Schedule